KKR Income Opportunities Fund (NYSE:KIO) Declares $0.12 Monthly Dividend

-KKR Income Opportunities Fund (NYSE:KIO – Get Free Report) declared a monthly dividend on Wednesday, December 18th,Wall Street Journal reports.
-Investors of record on Friday, March 14th will be given a dividend of 0.1215 per share by the investment management company on Monday, March 31st.
-This represents a $1.46 dividend on an annualized basis and a yield of 11.14%.
-The ex-dividend date of this dividend is Friday, March 14th.
+KKR Income Opportunities Fund (NYSE:KIO – Get Free Report) announced a monthly dividend on Tuesday, December 17th,NASDAQ Dividends reports.
+Investors of record on Friday, January 10th will be given a dividend of 0.1215 per share by the investment management company on Friday, January 31st.
+This represents a $1.46 annualized dividend and a dividend yield of 11.19%.
+The ex-dividend date of this dividend is Friday, January 10th.

-KKR Income Opportunities Fund has decreased its dividend by an average of 0.8% per year over the last three years.
+KKR Income Opportunities Fund has decreased its dividend by an average of 0.8% annually over the last three years.

 KKR Income Opportunities Fund Stock Performance